FastPaymentsInc/DigitalGold/doc/build-osx.md

 #### Deploy Dependencies

-You can deploy a `.zip` containing the USDG application using `make deploy`.
+You can deploy a `.zip` containing the DigitalGold application using `make deploy`.
 It is required that you have `python` installed.

-## Building USDG
+## Building DigitalGold

 ### 1. Configuration

-There are many ways to configure USDG, here are a few common examples:
+There are many ways to configure DigitalGold, here are a few common examples:

 ##### Wallet (BDB + SQlite) Support, No GUI: